 Have a look at Google's Quality Guidelines before making any assumptions about SEO based on what a friend told you or what the spam SEO emails suggest.

-A violation of their guidelines will result in a ranking penalty or complete removal from their search databases.
-If the “SEO backlink building service” sets up backlinks that Google deem to be paid for, your site will most likely get a large ranking penalty – which are very tricky, time consuming and therefore expensive to remove.
+A violation of their guidelines can result in a ranking penalty or complete removal from their search databases.
+If the "SEO backlink building service" sets up backlinks that Google deem to be paid for, your site will most likely get a large ranking penalty - which are very tricky, time-consuming and therefore expensive to remove, if at all.

-Let your website acquire backlinks naturally – because you have a great website – that other website owners think is worthy of linking to.
+Let your website acquire backlinks naturally, because you have a great website with great content, that other website owners think is worthy of linking to.